A California Christmas: City Lights

 A California Christmas: City Lights is a 2021 American Christmas romantic comedy film created for Netflix, directed by Shaun Paul Piccinino, written by Lauren Swickard and starring Lauren Swickard, Josh Swickard and Amanda Detmer.
 It's a sequel to the 2020 film A California Christmas.

 Its story follows Callie and Joseph who one year after falling in love are now running a dairy farm and winery, however business and family obligations threaten their relationship as Joseph is called back to the city.

-The film was released on December 16, 2021.
+The film was released on Netflix on December 16, 2021.

 Plot

-One year after the previous film, Callie and Joseph are still on the farm and he proposes to her, which she accepts.
-That evening, everyone celebrates the engagement, and his chauffeur insists that the city misses Joseph, which he finds hard to believe.
+One year after the previous film, Callie and Joseph are still on the farm and he proposes, and she accepts.
+That evening, everyone celebrates the engagement, and his chauffeur, Leo, insists that the city misses Joseph, which he finds hard to believe.

 The following morning, Joseph finds out his mother ran off with her yoga instructor and has left the company to him, much to his dismay.
-After finding out a woman named Victoria has been appointed temporary CEO, Joseph is mad as he can't stand her.
-Joseph agrees to go back to the city so some time with Callie after learning his mother was inspired by Callie and Joseph's love to find her own.
-Brandy comes to visit Callie earlier than expected after hearing about her engagement to Joseph, but mistakes Manny for her fiancé, much to the guy's confusion.
-Joseph walks over and Callie introduces him as her fiancé to Brandy, making things slightly awkward.
+After finding out a woman named Victoria has been appointed temporary CEO, Joseph is concerned as she is unsuitable.
+Joseph's mother was inspired by Callie and Joseph's love to find her own.

+Brandy, Callie's best friend and maid of honour, comes to visit Callie earlier than expected after hearing about her engagement to Joseph, but mistakes Manny for her fiancé, much to his confusion.
+Callie introduces Joseph as her fiancé to Brandy, making things slightly awkward.
+Later, Joseph tells Callie he must head back to San Francisco for a while and asks her to come along.
+Callie agrees, leaving Manny and Brandy to look after Hannah and the farm.

-Later, Joeseph tells Callie he must head back to San Francisco for a while and asks her to come along.
-Callie agrees, leaving Manny and Brandy to look after Hannah.
-In San Francisco, Callie starts to enjoy the city life and later that evening at a hotel, Callie is introduced to Victoria, who tells her she can help her if needed.
-Callie learns that Joseph's mother booked a wedding venue for them when she found out he was going to propose.
+In San Francisco, Callie starts to enjoy the city and later that evening at a hotel, Callie is introduced to Victoria, who tells her she can help her as needed.
+Joseph's mother booked a wedding venue for them when she found out he was going to propose.
 Joseph tells Callie that the date has also been set for Christmas Eve, much to her shock as they haven't been engaged very long, but she says she will think about it.